Maharishi Mahesh Yogi: Pseudoscience

 Since early in the TM movement, the Maharishi made claims of pseudoscientific supernatural abilities (called "sidhis" or the TM-Sidhi program) that can be obtained through TM meditation, including levitation (yogic flying), invisibility, and invulnerability.
-The "magical claims" of the TM-Sidhis program and the Maharishi Effect created a crisis for the movement’s image and began a period of media controversy.
+The "magical claims" of the TM-Sidhis program and the Maharishi Effect created a crisis for the movement's image and began a period of media controversy.
 In 2014, a meta-analysis of meditation research found "insufficient evidence that mantra meditation programs [such as TM] had an effect on any of the psychological stress and well-being outcomes".
 However, a different meta-analysis study, also published in 2014 by David Orme-Johnson of the TM-affiliated Maharishi University of Management, found that "TM practice is more effective than treatment as usual and most alternative treatments, with greatest effects observed in individuals with high anxiety."

 Despite the Maharishi's claims that his movement was not a religion but "scientific", TM initiation since his time has begun with a Hindu puja worship ritual performed by the teacher and his movement has received criticism from Hindus for selling "commercial mantras" of the Sanskrit names of Hindu-Vedic gods.
 Sociologist William Sims Bainbridge writes that the Maharishi taught a "highly simplified form of Hinduism, adapted for Westerners who did not possess the cultural background to accept the full panoply of Hindu beliefs, symbols, and practices."

 On top of criticism that TM is a "form of Hinduism that doesn't acknowledge its roots", a 1978 federal court ruling in New Jersey declared TM to be a religion.
-Further allegations state that the Maharishi presented TM as areligious so that it could be taught in US public schools and other tax-funded institutions.
+Further allegations state that the Maharishi presented TM as non-religious so that it could be taught in US public schools and other publicly-funded institutions.